teraxtech/caplayer/README.md

 # CAsim
-This is a simulator for outer-totalistic, generations, and non-isotropic rules made with HTML5, CSS, and JavaScript.
+This is a simulator for outer-totalistic, generations, and non-isotropic rules made with HTML, CSS, and JavaScript.

+When in draw mode, place cells by clicking on the grid with the primary mouse button.
+Change states with the menu next to the draw button, and "auto" switches  between states 0 and 1.
+This is also the state used with the fill action.

+When in move mode, navigate by clicking and dragging the grid.

-When in select mode, select an area by clicking then dragging the edges.
-Randomize, clear, and copy will only affect the highlighted area.
+When in select mode, select an area by clicking and dragging the edges.

+Randomize, clear, fill, invert, and copy will only affect the highlighted area.
 Clicking paste once will show you the copied pattern and clicking paste again will place the pattern.

-Restart will put the simulation in the state before it was played.
+Restart will return the pattern to how it was before it was played.

 ## Keyboard Controls:
 - **Enter** to start/stop
 - **n** to play next generation
-- **w** to pan up
-- **a** to pan left
-- **s** to pan down
+- **WASD** Keys to navigate
-- **d** to pan right
+- **r** to randomize
 - **k** to clear
 - **l** to fill with the drawing state
-- **r** to randomize
+- **i** to invert states 0 and 1
 - **=** to zoom in
 - **-** to zoom out
+- **f** to fit the window to the pattern
 - **1** to enter draw mode
 - **2** to enter move mode
 - **3** to enter select mode